DebjaniGh/Object_Detection_Module/README.md

 We could not achieve high mAP scores in T1 and T2.
 Hence, the final training (T3) was done on all the 20 classes of the Pascal dataset.

 Below are the object detection results on a few images for T1, T2, and T3.
+To view the results on more images, visit this link - https://drive.google.com/drive/folders/1y3aioIcrws8xNXrSyY5zQzhyXwGAwgSA

 <p float="left">
   <img src="https://user-images.githubusercontent.com/13494311/185402972-c95ecbb8-ddee-444b-a019-e3341f255a54.jpg" width=32% />